theserverlessway/formica/docs/commands/change.md

                         Add AWSAccounts, AWSSubAccounts, AWSMainAccount and
-                        AWSRegions as Jinja variables with an Email, Id and Name field for each account
+                        AWSRegions as Jinja variables with an Email, Id and Name field for each account --use-previous-template
+                        Use the previously deployed template --use-previous-parameters
+                        Reuse Stack Parameters not specifically set
 ```